 The sound absorption effectiveness of the acoustic treatment is important, otherwise known as the NRC value (Noise Reduction Co-Efficient).
 An acoustic treatment with an NRC rating of .85 to .90 is ideal for offices and restaurants.
 Treatments with a higher rating will be thicker panels.
 Typically 1-2″ acoustic panels have the appropriate rating for offices.
-Our 2.5″ thick acoustic panel has an NRC of 1.10 and is one of the highest rated acoustic panels in Canada!
+Our Hush 2″ thick acoustic panel has an NRC of 1.15 and is one of the highest rated acoustic panels in Canada!

 Should the acoustic panels be installed on the ceiling or wall?

 Ideally acoustic panels for offices should be installed on two perpendicular surfaces, at least one wall and the ceiling.
 The reality is that we rarely get the opportunity to get that kind of coverage.
 Where the panels are installed, is usually dictated by what we have to work around.
 For example existing fixtures, pictures, lighting and furniture.
-Hush City supplies the biggest selection of acoustic panels, baffles, clouds and lanterns in Canada, and you can view these products here.
+Hush City manufactures and supplies a high quality selection acoustic panels, baffles and clouds, and you can view these products here.
 We carry all different shapes, sizes and finishes of acoustic panels.
 Wood finishes, fabric finishes, foam finishes and even highly cost efficient polyethylene acoustic panels are available for walls or ceilings.